PM Modi arrives in Papua New Guinea on key visit, to host major summit with Pacific island nations | Politics

 PM Modi arrives in Papua New Guinea on key visit, to host major summit with Pacific island nations

-Prime Minister Narendra Modi on Sunday arrived in Papua New Guinea on his maiden visit during which he will host a key summit on Monday between India and 14 Pacific island countries to boost bilateral ties.
+Prime Minister Narendra Modi on Sunday received a warm welcome as he arrived in Papua New Guinea on his maiden visit during which he will host a key summit on Monday between India and 14 Pacific island countries to boost bilateral ties.

 The Prime Minister arrived here from Japan where he attended the summit of the G7 advanced economies and held bilateral meetings with several world leaders.